 Place the unit into operation with a second-stage heating demand.
 After supply and return air temperatures have stabilized, check the temperature rise.
 If necessary, adjust the heating blower speed to maintain the temperature rise within the range shown on the unit nameplate.
-See TABLE 23 on page 70 for allowable heating speeds.
+See "Allowable Heating Speeds" table on page 44.
 Increase the blower speed to decrease the temperature rise.
 Decrease the blower speed to increase the temperature rise.
 Failure to properly adjust the temperature rise may cause erratic limit operation.